chadbramwell/write_a_c_compiler/++c/README.md

 * for full AST, try to pattern match a simplify rule
   * write match found, store reduction location and value
 * if no more matches found, done, otherwise repeat
-* TODO: write out code based on original source (using token location) instead of writing out based on ASTNodes, double-check redundant/useless parens are removed

 # language challenges
 C is a good starting point but it has ~200 undefined behaviors and ~150 implementation-defined behaviors.
 I have no doubt there are very good reasons for all of that but I don't know what they are.
 So this will be a path of learning and discovery.